kkots/ggxrd_hitbox_overlay_2211/README.md

 ; or by hovering your mouse over the 'Startup' or 'Total' fields in the main UI window and reading their tooltip. dontShowMoveName = false

+; Specify true or false.
+; Setting this to true will modify the RISC gauge so that the middle represents 0 RISC and no combo proration, ; the right half represents RISC, and the left half represents combo proration. showComboProrationInRiscGauge = false

 ; A keyboard shortcut.
 ; Pressing this shortcut will show/hide the framebar window by changing the showFramebar setting.
 ; If closingModWindowAlsoHidesFramebar is true, then setting showFramebar to true is not enough, as the main